Conferences

 Organizing Committee.
 18th Annual Cambridge Heritage Annual Symposium (“Heritage and Revolution: First as Tragedy, Then as Farce?”), University of Cambridge (December 2016–May 2017).

-Posters that I created for the Andean Working Group lecture series which I co-organized between 2020 and 2023.
+Posters that I created for the Andean Working Group lecture series.
 The Andean Working Group, sponsored by the Latin American Institute and the Cotsen Institute of Archaeology, brings together local and international scholars whose research focuses on the Andes from an archaeological, art historical, anthropological, historical, or linguistic perspective.
 See this page for a list of speakers previously hosted by the group.